 - Kay Murphy Prize for Poetry, Bayou Magazine.
 Fall 2020.
 Winner: “Zoom,” by Linette Marie Allen

 - Gold Line Press Poetry Chapbook Contest, Gold Line Press, Spring 2020.
 Winner: Apology Engine, by Cameron Quan Louie

-I am involved with the following poetry Organizations:
+I have been involved with the following poetry Organizations:

 - Senior Editor, EPC: Electronic Poetry Center.
 University of Buffalo.
 2012-present.

 - Member, Advisory Board, POG: Poetry in Action.
 Tucson, AZ.
 2018-present.

 - Member, Queer Poetics Research Network.
 Centre for Poetry, Queen Mary University of London.
 2020-present.